Buy LYMA laser starter kit

 Treatment schedule, effort & results

 You need at least 15 minutes for the facial routine, areas of rosacea, spider veins, and for treating other body areas such as hands, decolletage and knees.
-For scars, pigmentation, and more wrinkled bits, you need 3 minutes per section.
-And 5 minutes for bruises.
+For scars, pigmentation, and more wrinkled bits, you need 3 minutes per section (the size of the treatment head).
+And it’s 5 minutes per section of a bruise.

 TIP: LYMA say treating longer than one hour’s daily use per treatment area won’t give you any additional skin benefits.

-LYMA suggest you can use the laser any time during the day, for example at your desk, at the kitchen table or watching TV.
+LYMA suggest you can use the portable laser any time during the day, for example at your desk, at the kitchen table or watching TV.
 This makes it easier to fit in several treatment areas.
-And because it’s portable and you don’t need any conductivity gels, it’s certainly straightforward and no-faff.
-However, this doesn’t work for me.
-That’s because I only remember to use it whilst in bed watching TV or reading.
-Plus, I’m scared of dropping and breaking this expensive laser!
-Therefore, I’m happier with it tucked away in my bedside drawer where it’s safe from knocks and curious hands.
+But this doesn’t work for me.

 The LYMA laser needs consistent daily use.
 During a session your skin may flush pinky-red because it increases your blood flow.
 But there’s no pain, skin irritation, or other side effects.

-TIP: 📷 Take before and after photos so you can see your progress!
-Changes are difficult to spot if you scrutinize your skin every day!
+Take before and after comparison photos so you can see your progress!
+Because changes are difficult to spot when you scrutinize your skin every day!

 Here’s what to expect for your different targeted treatments: